statbiscuit/vested/README.md

 ### Background given

-Your family owns a tomato farm, has done for generations.
+Your family owns a tomato farm, and has done for generations.
 Yields are down, money's tight, and the farm is at risk of bankruptcy.
 There is however rumour of some fertilizer recipe handed down from your great-great-grandmother that will maximise the yield of tomatoes.
 The exact recipe has however been lost to the hands of time.
 You know the recipe involves horse manure, but what is the optimal amount?
 To save your family's farm you must find the optimal dose of fertiliser that produces the maximum average biomass of tomatoes.

 You should note that the greenhouse is bordered left and right with heating strips.
 In addition,